 Enhancing Accounting and Audit Quality In Georgia

-The effort of SARAS is to enhance financial transparency and effective economic decision-making in Georgia through implementation of European oversight and International Accounting and Auditing Standards that place the organization and Georgia on the same level as EU Member States.
+The efforts of SARAS are aimed at enhancing financial transparency and effective economic decision-making in Georgia through implementation of European oversight and international accounting and auditing standards that place the organization and Georgia on the same level as EU Member States.

-Despite the fact that the marginal majority of the participants asserted that it is not possible to comply with the requirements of the new accounting framework without additional efforts and costs, the overall regulatory impact assessment remains positive.
+Despite the fact that a marginal majority of the participants asserts that it is not possible to comply with the requirements of the new accounting framework without additional efforts and costs, the overall regulatory impact assessment remains positive.

 At the same time the new audit framework seems to advance the audit quality while the new audit report clearly distinguishes the roles and responsibilities of the auditor and corporate management.

 As has been recognized by the majority of survey participants, SARAS initiatives and actions not only play a vital role in the establishment and enforcement of the new accounting requirements but also affect the quality of audit and corporate reporting.